 For Credit Risk the Standardised Approach is used: for each asset, the relevant risk weight is determined by using the exposure type and external rating.
 Credit Risk includes Pillar 1 capital allocations for Counterparty Credit Risk ('CCR') (for derivative exposures).
 Assets are weighted according to broad categories of notional risk, being assigned a risk weight in accordance with the amount of capital deemed to be necessary to support them.
 Off-balance sheet Credit Risk-related positions are taken into account by applying different categories of conversion factors, designed to convert these items into balance sheet equivalents.
 The resulting equivalent amounts are then weighted for risk using the same percentages as for on-balance sheet assets.
-For Credit risk exposure for FX contracts Standardized approach is used (prior to CRR II implementation, the CBN Group used Mark to Market method).
+For Credit risk exposure for FX contracts Standardised approach is used.